antonfrancois/Demeter_metamorphosis/README.md

 mainly because of the torch and nvidia driver installation.

-## Jupyter Notebooks and examples.
+## Examples. and Jupyter Notebooks

-You can see results and usage exemples in the `examples` folder or at the [Example Gallery](https://antonfrancois.github.io/Demeter_metamorphosis/auto_examples/index.html:
+You can see results and usage examples in the `examples` folder or at the [Example Gallery](https://antonfrancois.github.io/Demeter_metamorphosis/auto_examples/index.html:

 ## Contact